 Nerd Notes: SKAA always does volume control at the end of the signal chain.
 SKAA doesn’t scale audio until the audio hits the amplifier chip in your speakers or headphones.
 Your precious audio travels from the source to the amp as a full-scale signal — the whole way.
 Volume travels separately, as data, to the end of the chain via a separate path.
 Volume data is used at the absolute end of the signal chain — to set the gain of the amplifier.
 Insisting on this approach does wonders for your sound quality — you get rich, full-resolution audio, even at low and medium volume levels.
 As the alpha nerds say, it's maximum signal-to-noise ratio at every volume.
 Or, as mom might say, these SKAA speakers don’t hiss.

 Bonus feature: Red mode.
 Want to automatically switch between favourite transmitters without getting up out of your easy chair?
-Check out Red mode in the SKAA Receiver User’s Guide, downloadable from our Support page.
+Check out Red mode in the SKAA Receiver User’s Guide, downloadable from our TLC page.

 Bonus feature: Clusters.
 Want to control both your left and right speakers with a single Bond Button?
 Make them into a Cluster.
 Learn how in the SKAA Receiver User’s Guide, downloadable from our Support page.